Dowline1/PFDA-Assignment-2019/README.md

 ### History of Random Numbers
-Statistician Francis Galton wrote in his publicaiton of Nature back in the 1890's that “As an instrument for selecting at random, I have found nothing superior to dice,”.
+Statistician Francis Galton wrote in his publication in Nature back in the 1890's that “As an instrument for selecting at random, I have found nothing superior to dice,”.
 Having the ability to on demand create numbers that are distributed in a desired fashion would reduce the time taken up by sampling as you could generate your own with the click of a button.
 The kind of number generation required to lend itself to more complex statistical analysis for example efficacy of a drug to treat a certain indication or determining the clinical trial size to determine this efficacy could not be generated from a simple roll of the dice unfortunately.

-Post Francis Galton's publicaiton on the humble dice however in the mid 1940's the world took a step closer to modern times afirming that more random numbers where required that as mentioned already that the humble dice could not generate.
+Post Francis Galton's publicaiton on the humble dice however in the mid 1940's the world took a step closer to modern times afirming that more random numbers where required than as mentioned already the humble dice could generate.
 RAND corporation came about with it's machine of the future the random pulse generator which was run for a period of time with results published in there book titled "A Million Random Digits with 100,000 Normal Deviates".
 What would now seem like a very strange undertaking was back then considered a breakthrough as for the first time there was a sequesnce of high quality random numbers to draw upon for those in need of such.

 The Ferranti MK 1 was the first real computer that came pre-built with a random number instruction that generated 20 random bits at a time using electrical noise.
 This feature was implemented and designed by Alan Turing.
 The instructions however infuriated programmers at the time as it created to much uncertainty as it was impossible to test with programs as the numbers generated could no create data that demonstrated repeatability.